Frozenlock/reagent-contextmenu/README.md

 	  [menu/context-menu]]) ;  <-------
 ```

-Everytime you want to show a context-menu to the user, you just need to call `context!` by passing it the `:on-context-menu` event and the name-functions collection.
+Everytime you want to show a context-menu to the user, you just need to call `context!` by passing it the `:on-context-menu` event and the name-function collection.

-Name-functions pairs should be of the following form: [name fn].
+Name-function pairs should be of the following form: [name fn].
-If `fn` is nil, it the menu will mark this item with the `disabled` class.
+If `fn` is nil, the menu will mark this item with the `disabled` class.

 If you replace the name-fn by a keyword, it will place a divider.